PathFOSS/DullPhone/README.md

 Solution: Enable Developer Options and disable all animations

-#### Time is up but overlay is still showing

-Problem: Timer runs out but you still cannot close the app.
-This is quite unlikely.

-Solution: Restart the phone.
-The overlay service recognizes that the timer is less than current time and will not block the phone anymore.

 #### App return when opening a whitelisted app

 Problem: The overlay returns to foreground when requesting to open a whitelisted app.

 Solution: Most times requesting the whitelist app to open again should fix this.

+#### The whitelist is disabled at this time but I can still use the whitelisted apps

+Problem: The overlay is not showing when a user navigates to a whitelisted app and the whitelist is scheduled to deactivate.

+Solution: No good solution yet, but the whitelist disabling will immediately take effect upon returning to the block screen.

 ## How to end the block early?